0xProject/0x-protocol-specification/V2-Specification.md

 ### cancelOrdersUpTo

-`cancelOrdersUpTo` invalidates all orders created by the caller that have a `salt` value that is less than or equal to the specified `newMakerEpoch` and updates the current `makerEpoch`.
-This function will revert if `newMakerEpoch` is less than or equal to the current `makerEpoch`.
+`cancelOrdersUpTo` invalidates all orders created by the maker that have 1) a `salt` value that is less than or equal to the specified `targetOrderEpoch` and 2) that have a `senderAddress` value equal to the caller (or null address if the caller is the maker). `cancelOrdersUpTo` also updates the current `orderEpoch`.
+This function will revert if `targetOrderEpoch` is less than or equal to the current `orderEpoch`.
 If successful, `cancelOrdersUpTo` will emit a [`CancelUpTo`](#cancelupto) event.

 ```
-/// @dev Cancels all orders created by caller that contain a salt value less than or equal to newMakerEpoch.
+/// @dev Cancels all orders created by makerAddress with a salt less than or equal to the targetOrderEpoch
+///      and senderAddress equal to msg.sender (or null address if msg.sender == makerAddress).
-/// @param newMakerEpoch Orders created with a salt less or equal to this value will be cancelled.
+/// @param targetOrderEpoch Orders created with a salt less or equal to this value will be cancelled.
-function cancelOrdersUpTo(uint256 newMakerEpoch)
+function cancelOrdersUpTo(uint256 targetOrderEpoch)
     external;
 ```